clchiou/garage/py/g1/operations/docs/layout.md

   + `graveyard` is the directory of XAR operations directories to be removed.
   + `tmp` is a scratchpad for preparing XAR operations directory.
+* `tokens/...`
+  + This directory stores token definitions and assignments.
+For now we just use a JSON file `tokens` to store all info (we might migrate to SQLite in the future).
+The current implementation is very naive and not very efficient.

 Pod operations directory layout: